BryanMThomas/BryanMThomas/README.md

 - 👋 Hi, I’m @BryanMThomas
-- 👀 I’m interested in DevOps, Cloud Development, Web Development, and Web3.0
+- 👀 I’m interested in DevOps, Cloud Development, Web Development, and Web3.0/Smart Contracts
-- 🌱 I’m currently learning Web3.0, Smart Contracts, Rust, DevOps Best Practices
+- 🌱 I’m currently learning Distributed System, Kubernetes, and DevOps Best Practices
 - 💞️ I’m looking to collaborate on any variety of projects looking for extra hands.
 - 📫 How to reach me - thomas.bryan.m@gmail.com